Introduction

 - Mixing drill attachment: Ensures thorough mixing of materials.
 Test by running it for 2-3 minutes to see if it mixes evenly without splashing out.
 Not using can cause uneven distribution and poor adhesion.

 - Margin trowel: For scraping excess thinset from containers during mixing.
-Confirm by checking that the blade is straight and sharp, ensuring no material waste or contamination.
+Confirm the blade is straight and sharp, ensuring no material waste or contamination.
 Neglecting this leads to wasted materials and potential mix contamination.

 - Spatulas: Essential for spreading small amounts of thinset precisely.
-Verify by testing flexibility and durability when pressing against hard surfaces.
+Verify flexibility and durability by pressing against hard surfaces.
 Skipping can result in uneven application and poor bonding.

 - Test substrate samples: To ensure your mix matches the surface requirements.
 Check by applying a small amount to a sample piece and assessing adhesion after curing.
 Missing this step risks improper fit with existing materials, causing rework.